github/elastomer-client/docs/index.md

 ```

 The `:post` type is given twice - once as a method argument, and once in the
 request body.
-This is an artifact of the ElasticSearch API.
+This is an artifact of the Elasticsearch API.
 We could hide this
 wart, but the philosophy of the elastomer-client is to be as faithful to the API
 as possible.